 Implications

-Verdict: The appeal was allowed.
-The House of Lords held that the classification society, N.K.K., did not owe a duty of care to the cargo owners.
+Verdict: Appeal dismissed.
+The House of Lords affirmed the Court of Appeal's decision that the classification society (N.K.K.) owed no duty of care to the cargo owners.

 Source: Marc Rich & Co v Bishop Rock Marine Co [1995] UKHL 4